edelstone/tints-and-shades/packages/tints-and-shades/README.md

 - Relationship and conversion helpers accept valid 3- or 6-character hex (optional `#`).
 - `normalizeHex` returns `null` for invalid input.
 - Other helpers throw `TypeError` for invalid input.
+- All returned hex strings are lowercase 6-character values without `#`.